VictoriaVasys/learning-a-new-language/README.md

   * Don't read book cover to cover without coding along the way.

 ## How to choose a language
+  * Consider motivations & depth v. breadth
+    * Avoid learning a new language until you've got a deep understanding of the most recent one you've learned
   * Consider companies you'd like to work for & find out the languages they use
   * Consider the language(s) you know & whether you want to learn something similar or completely different; consider the following:
     * high-, mid- & low-level languages (https://stackoverflow.com/questions/3468068/low-mid-high-level-language-whats-the-difference)